-On an annual basis, the department of Slavic and a variety of co-sponsors coordinate symposia on topics of concern or interest.
+The Department of Slavic and Eurasian Studies, along with a variety of co-sponsors, regularly coordinates symposia on topics of concern or interest.

 April 5 - 6, 2013